 The easiest buffer pool management policy to implement is called NO-STEAL + FORCE.
-In the NO-STEAL + FORCE policy, the DBMS never has to undo changes of an aborted transaction because the changes were not written to disk.
+In this policy, the DBMS never has to undo changes of an aborted transaction because the changes were not written to disk.
 It also never has to redo changes of a committed transaction because all the changes are guaranteed to be written to disk at commit time.
 An example of NO-STEAL + FORCE is show in Figure 1.